New Year, New Home: Buying Your First Property in South Africa

 "Can you believe this?
 We're watching the fireworks from our own garden."

 He smiled, eyes reflecting the flashes of light.
 "From our own home.
-Golden Homes really pulled it off, didn't they?"
+Golden Homes came through, didn't they?"

 When the countdown began in the distance, they laughed and joined in, raising their glasses to the night.
 As the first seconds of 2026 arrived, the world erupted in joy.